Sherry Towers

-Sherry Towers is an American and Canadian statistician and data scientist working as an independent consultant and an affiliate scholar with the Institute for Advanced Sustainability Studies in Potsdam, Germany following a seven year position as a faculty research associate at Arizona State University.
+Sherry Towers is an American and Canadian statistician and data scientist.
+She works as an independent consultant and an affiliate scholar with the Institute for Advanced Sustainability Studies in Potsdam, Germany following a seven year position as a faculty research associate at Arizona State University.
 Towers is perhaps best known for her study of the contagion effect of mass shootings.
 She is also the founder and owner of Towers Consulting LLC, a consulting company that provides visual analytics, data mining, applied statistics, and computational modeling services to industry, academia, and the public sectors.

 Education

 Towers earned a B.Sc in Physics at Simon Fraser University in Burnaby, Canada.
 She then earned a PhD in Physics at Carleton University in 2000.
 Her doctoral dissertation, A Study of decays of the tau lepton with charged kaons, was supervised by Dean Karlen.
 In 2010, Towers earned an M.S. in Applied Statistics from Purdue University in West Lafayette, IN.